+(1) No exclusions.
 (2) Overtime pay.
 (3) Bonuses.
-(4) □ Commissions.
-(5) ☑ The value of restricted stock or of a qualified or a non-qualified stock option granted to an Employee by the Employer to the extent such value is includable in the Employee's taxable income.
-(6) □ Severance pay received prior to termination of employment.
-(Severance pay received following termination of employment is always excluded for purposes of contributions.)
-Note: If the Employer selects an option, other than (1) above, with respect to Nonelective Employer Contributions, Compensation tested to show that it meets the requirements of Code Section 414(s) or the allocations must be tested to show that they meet the gunder regulations issued under Code Section 401(a)(4).
-These exclusions shall not apply for purposes of the "Top-Heavy" require Section 15.03, for allocating safe harbor Matching Employer Contributions if Subsection 1.1 1(a)(3) is selected, for allocating safe Nonelective Employer Contributions if Subsection 1.12(a)(3) is selected, or for allocating non-safe harbor Nonelective Employer Contributions if the Integrated Formula is elected in Subsection 1.12(b)(2). (b) - n for the First Year of Participation - Contributions for the Plan Year in which an Employee first becomes a Participant shall be assed on the Employee's Compensation as provided below.
+(4) Commissions.
+(5) The value of restricted stock or of a qualified or a non-qualified stock option granted to an Employee by the Employer to the extent such value is includable in the Employee's taxable income.
+(6) Severance pay received prior to termination of employment.
+(Severance pay received following termination of employment is always excluded for purposes of contributions.) teste unde Secti None te: If the Employer selects an option, other than (1) above, with respect to Nonelective Employer Contributions, Compensation must be ed to show that it meets the requirements of Code Section 414(s) or the allocations must be tested to show that they meet the general test ler regulations issued under Code Section 401(a)(4).
+These exclusions shall not apply for purposes of the "Top-Heavy" requirements in tion 15.03, for allocating safe harbor Matching Employer Contributions if Subsection 1.1 1(a)(3) is selected, for allocating safe harbor nelective Employer Contributions if Subsection 1.12(a)(3) is selected, or for allocating non-safe harbor Nonelective Employer ntributions if the Integrated Formula is elected in Subsection 1.12(b)(2). (b) - on for the First Year of Participation - Contributions for the Plan Year in which an Employee first becomes a Participant shall be assed on the Employee's Compensation as provided below.
 (Complete by checking the appropriate boxes.)
 (1) Compensation for the entire Plan Year.
 (Complete (A) below, if applicable, with regard to the initial Plan Year of the Plan.)
-(A) For purposes of determining the amount of Nonelective Employer Contributions, other than 401 (k) Safe Harbor Nonelective Employer Contributions, for all Employees who become Active Participants during the initial Plan Year, Compensation for the 12-month period ending on the last day of the initial Plan Year shall be used.
-(2) Only Compensation for the portion of the Plan Year in which the Employee is eligible to participate in the Plan.
-(Complete (A) if applicable, with regard to the initial Plan Year of the Plan.)
-(A) For purposes of determining the amount of Nonelective Employer Contributions, other than 401 (k) Safe Harbo Employer Contributions, for those Employees who become Active Participants on the Effective Date of the Pla for the 12-month period ending on the last day of the initial Plan Year shall be used.
-For all other Employees, or Compensation for the period in which they are eligible shall be used.
+(A) Employer Contributions, for all Employees who become Active Participants during the initial Plan Year, Compensation for the (2) Only Compensation for the portion of the Plan Year in which the Employee is eligible to participate in the Plan.
+(Complete (A) be if applicable, with regard to the initial Plan Year of the Plan.)
+(A) For purposes of determining the amount of Nonelective Employer Contributions, other than 401 (k) Safe Harbor Nonelective Employer Contributions, for those Employees who become Active Participants on the Effective Date of the Plan, Compensation for the 12-month period ending on the last day of the initial Plan Year shall be used.
+For all other Employees, only Compensation for the period in which they are eligible shall be used.